 2. I prioritise travelling in my budget

-Although I don’t count every single dollar I spend anymore (I used to do so when I had my student loan to pay back but still wanted to travel a lot), I think having a budget helps to prioritise how/on what to spend money.
+I used to count every single dollar I spent when I had my student loan to pay back but still wanted to travel a lot.
+I no longer do it, but I think having a budget helps to prioritise how/on what to spend money.
+If you record everything you spend for a few months, you’ll get a better idea of where your money goes and where you may be able to save.

-I compare my lifestyle with many people around me to find differences that allow me to have a higher travel budget.
+I compared my lifestyle with many people around me to find differences that allow me to have a higher travel budget.

 If your goal is to prioritise travelling in your life, there are a few things in your habits you may want to change to increase your travel budget:

-- Do you need a flat that big?
+- Do you need a flat that big or could you lower your rent?
 Or new equipment for your flat? – with Facebook Marketplace or Gumtree, it is now effortless to find second-hand equipment and furniture.
 Save: $100/month

 - Do you really need this new shirt?
 Or these new shoes? – I don’t like shopping, so that’s not an effort for me to save in this category!
 Save: $50/month